TimothyClayton/hackernews-react-apollo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built following this [tutorial](https://www.howtographql.com/react-apollo/0-introduction/), and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts